Marisa Pavan: Early life and career

 Pavan had no dramatic training when she signed a Hollywood contract with Paramount at age 19.
 Although her screen debut was in 1952 in What Price Glory, Pavan's breakthrough role came three years later, when she was cast as Anna Magnani's daughter in The Rose Tattoo.
 That part was initially assigned to her twin sister, but by the time production began, Angeli was unavailable for the role.
 Pavan's performance earned an Oscar nomination for Best Supporting Actress.
 She also won the Golden Globe Award for (Best Supporting Actress) for her performance in the film.

 Pavan co-starred in films such as Diane (1956), The Man in the Gray Flannel Suit (1956), The Midnight Story (1957) and John Paul Jones (1959).
 She also played Abishag in King Vidor's biblical epic Solomon and Sheba (1959).
 Her later films included A Slightly Pregnant Man (1973), Antoine and Sebastian (1974) and the television miniseries The Moneychangers (1976).
 In 1985, she played Chantal Dubujak on Ryan's Hope.

-Personal life
+Personal life and death

-On 27 March 1956, Pavan married French actor Jean-Pierre Aumont in Santa Barbara, California, and the couple remained together until Jean-Pierre's death in 2001.
-They had two sons: Jean-Claude, born in 1957, and Patrick, in 1960.
+On 27 March 1956, Pavan married French actor Jean-Pierre Aumont in Santa Barbara, California, and the couple remained together until Aumont's death in 2001.
+They had two sons.

+Pavan died at her home in Gassin, France on 6 December 2023, aged 91.